George Courtney: Ascent through English refereeing

 Courtney started refereeing school games in and around his area of Spennymoor, in 1961.
 He later carried out both linesman and refereeing duties for the Northern League before becoming a Football League linesman in 1971.
 Just two years later he was appointed to the supplementary panel of referees and one year after that was included in the full list of referees at the age of only thirty three.
 In 1976, despite only being in his second year as a Football League referee, he was appointed to the decisive match for the League title in which Liverpool staged a dramatic recovery to beat Wolves and overtake QPR.

 In 1977, he made the FIFA panel of referees.
 He had achieved this feat in only three seasons which was, until the case of Martin Atkinson in 2006, the quickest in modern times.
 In 1979, he took charge of the Charity Shield and was back at Wembley the following May for the ultimate honour of the FA Cup Final between West Ham and Arsenal.

 Personal life

 Courtney is married with one child.
 He was a head teacher before his referee career took off.

 On 9 February 2007, Courtney's son, Matthew, died after falling from the top floor of the gallery at the Tate Modern in London.
-An inquest in May 2007 heard that Matthew Courtney had undergone several years of treatment for manic depression – which "may have been triggered by cannabis use".
+An inquest in May 2007 heard that Matthew Courtney had undergone several years of treatment for bipolar disorder – which "may have been triggered by cannabis use".
 The Southwark coroner said that Matthew Courtney had been suicidal.
 However, he recorded a verdict of accidental death.